If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

-- Pre-Seed Angel Investors: Scoring angel fund from angel investors who specialize in investing in pre-seed startups.
+- Pre-Seed Angel Investors: Scoring angel funds from angel investors who specialize in investing in pre-seed startups.

-- Pre-Seed Venture Capitalists: Scoring venture fund from venture capitalists which specialize in investing in pre-seed startups.
+- Pre-Seed Venture Capitalists: Scoring venture funds from venture capitalists who specialise in investing in pre-seed startups.

-However, obtaining pre-seed fund from angel investors or venture capitalists is often considered to be unlikely as they usually invest in businesses with a validated problem-solution fit and a product-market fit, with a well-defined business and revenue model.
+However, obtaining pre-seed funds from angel investors or venture capitalists is often considered to be unlikely as they usually invest in businesses with a validated problem-solution fit and a product-market fit with a well-defined business and revenue model.